testillano/h2agent/README.md

 Deletes the whole process provision.
 It is useful to clear the configuration if the provisioned data collides between different test cases and need to be reset.

-This operation also removes server mock internal data (requests and their states) as this only have sense for the provision which consolidated such information.

 #### Response status code

 **200** (OK), **204** (No Content) or **400** (Bad Request).